An explanation of Mondrian's oeuvre by Michael Sciam

 Around 1925 Theo van Doesburg introduced what he called Elementarism in his new works: the composition based on the diagonal.

 Mondrian, who had regarded van Doesburg as one of the few people with whom he had a close spiritual affinity, was bitterly disappointed by van Doesburg’s failure to understand the dynamic equilibrium of opposites (horizontal and vertical) Mondrian had set forth as a fundamental element of his work and De Stijl.
+The artistic break with van Doesburg was definitive; on a personal level, however, they resumed contact some time later.

+In the spring of 1925, the art critic Paul Sanders is in Paris and frequently visits Mondrian in his studio.
 The painter entertains Sanders by telling him about the great potential of radio and phonographic music reproduction, jazz, and electronic music.

 Michel Seuphor, Piet Mondrian, Sa Vie, son Oeuvre, 1956